 Many accounts limit how many versions are kept before they're moved to trash.
 If multiple versions were created by the same person on the same device (e.g., clicking Save after every edit) within a short amount of time, these versions would quickly pile up and push relevant versions to the trash prematurely.
-Even if you make a higher number of versions available to users or have infinite trash enabled on the domain, your storage is being used up by keeping too many (almost identical) versions of the same file.
+Even if there are a higher number of versions available to users or infinite trash enabled on the domain, the storage is used up by keeping too many (almost identical) versions of the same file.
 Finding the correct version when researching changes would become tedious, if not impossible, due to the sheer number of similar versions to sift through.

-To help keep your version count down, Egnyte employs version pruning to automatically purge some of these versions from the system.
-You can learn more about version pruning below.
+To help keep the version count down, Egnyte employs version pruning to automatically purge some of these versions from the system.

 How Does It Work?